murali1996/nlp-notes/README.md

 I'm also adding pointers to some blogs that helped me in understanding some of these works in-detail, some github repos that have categorization of plentiful works in NLP and some websites that keep SOTA results updated.

-# Word and Sentence representations
+# Word and Sentence Embeddings

 ### word-level representations
 1. [Natural Language Processing (almost) from Scratch, Collobert et al. 2011](https://arxiv.org/abs/1103.0398)